DarkThemeHub/GoogleCentered/CONTRIBUTING.md

 [What a good PR looks like](https://github.com/DarkThemeHub/GithubDarkTheme/pull/126)

 ### How to dev
-1. cd to project root then
+1. cd to project root
 2. `npm install`
 3. `npm start`